pantheon-systems/documentation/source/docs/articles/sites/backups/restoring-an-environment-from-a-backup.md

 If you want to restore a different environment than the source, you have two options:

-1. Download all three backup parts (code, database, and files) from the source environment, upload the database and files to the target environment, then update code.
+1. Download all three backup parts (code, database, and files) from the source environment, upload the database and files to the target environment, then restore the code.
-2. Download the code backup and use temporary links for the database and files to import the database and files to the target environment, then update code.
+2. Download the code backup and use temporary links for the database and files to import the database and files to the target environment, then restore the code.

 Regardless of the option you choose, restoring is basically the same process.